How To Layer and Make Lasagna

 5. Place a large skillet over medium high heat.

 6. Cut open the sausage casings (I like to use kitchen shears for this) and crumble the sausage.
-Crumble in the ground beef, and add all the meat to the skillet.
+Crumble in 1 pound ground beef, and add all the meat to the skillet.

 7. Cook, stirring frequently, until the beef is very well browned.

-8. Meanwhile, finely chop the onion and the garlic.
+8. Meanwhile, finely chop 1 large onion and 4 cloves garlic.

 9. Add the chopped onion and garlic to the skillet and turn down the heat to medium.
 Cook, stirring frequently, for another 10 minutes.